derricks/puzzle_helper/README.md

 Given a dictionary file, attempt to find a set of cribs that matches the ciphertext.

     ./puzzle_helper cryptogram substitution solve string1 [string2...] --dictionary path_to_dictionary_file

+The `solve` command will attempt to solve the set of strings concurrently.
+You can configure the number of goroutines that will get made for parallel solving with the --concurrency argument (default is 10):

+    ./puzzle_helper cryptogram substitution solve string1 [string2...] --dictionary path_to_dictionary_file -concurrency 2